 COVID-19 virus spread caused US EQUITIES intermediate-term bull psychology to 'crack'.
-Front month S&P 500 future was already back below key congestion around the mid-2019 3,030-00 previous all-time high congestion.
+FRONT MONTH S&P 500 FUTURE was already below critical congestion around the mid-2019 3,030-00 previous all-time high congestion.
 That was below support from the push above the multi-year topping line at 3,070 as well, and left a late-February intermediate-term up channel 2,970 DOWN Break.
 Isn't it interesting that the next significant decision is back in that area now.

 The subsequent DOWN Break below the FRONT MONTH S&P 500 FUTURE 2,600 area major up channel seemed to indicate more of a near-term failure.
 That was from the early 2016 low (https://bit.ly/3hrXDTC updated through Friday.)
-That was the key higher resistance it had violated on its Mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (including monthly MA-48.)
+That was the key higher resistance it had violated on its mid-April push above its 2,675 trading high Tolerance from prior to the DOWN Break (including monthly MA-48.)

-As such, it is reasonable the JUNE S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support, with interim levels at 2,850 and 2,750 that were important in the recent up trend.
+As such, it is reasonable the FRONT MONTH S&P 500 FUTURE will now treat the low 2,600 area (with a Tolerance to the mid-2,500 area) as support, with interim levels at 2,850 and 2,750 that were important in the recent up trend.
 And the FRONT MONTH S&P 500 FUTURE pushed out of the broad higher range top in the 3,030-2,970 area three weeks ago and sustained it, with the 3,200 area the next higher meaningful resistance that has a 3,230 Tolerance.
 That is obviously what the market knew once it exceeded the 3,030 area, as it rallied directly to 3,200 by late last week.
-Yet it then stalled into all three days early last week right up against that 3,230 Tolerance with no sign it was going to push further.
-Especially after Wednesday's friendly Fed communication yet with no additional stimulus announcement into a still weak economic situation (see above), the market was disappointed.

-While it was not that much lower in the context of recent hypervolatility, this opened the potential to retest that more prominent confluence of technical indications factors in the 2,970-3,030 range despite the recent strength.
-[Friday Note: The drop into the middle of that range actually occurred later on Thursday.]
+It then stalled all three days early last week right up against that 3,230 Tolerance with no sign it was going to push further.
+Especially after last Wednesday's friendly Fed communication yet with no additional stimulus announcement into a still weak economic situation (see last Thursday's research note), the US EQUITIES were extremely disappointed.
+In the context of recent hypervolatility, this opened the potential to retest that more prominent confluence of technical factors in the 2,970-3,030 range, which it vigorously tested into early this week.

 That congestion is reinforced by the manner in which the market churned up against the low end of it into May.
+It is now churning in the middle of those two major ranges pending clarification of the future 'macro' factor psychology.